 The boulder wall adds a cute and funky twist, providing much entertainment for the little ones.
 And particularly eye catching were the nifty railings along the side that you can pull down to act as a desk, appeasing students and freelancers alike.
 This multi-purpose, aesthetically pleasing and user-friendly space will certainly give world-renowned rooftop parks like Fukuoka’s ACROS and New York’s Highline a run for their money.

 Old Meets New

 With all that’s been introduced, it’s also great to see that Yokocho Alley – a lanterned-flanked favorite for locals to drink and eat at since the ‘50s – still exists (with a few new restaurants of its own) and provides the authentic foundation for the futuristic stories that rise above it.

 The park was originally set to open a month before the Olympics in June 2020, but was delayed to help curb the spread of Covid-19.
-Having reopened just less than a week ago, there are strict social distancing measures set in place and until further notice, you will need to book a time slot online in order to go visit.
-But what better time to go enjoy it all before crowd control relaxes and tourists begin to overflow once more?
+What better time to go enjoy it all before an influx of tourists begin to overflow once more?

 With a motto that loosely translates to, “Humans, wind, flowers, birds – please come,” Rayard Miyashita Park beckons Tokyoites to come and enjoy this flowing communion of multipurpose space.